 Invest in a location that’s business-friendly and inspiring

 Your bottom line and success in Adams County is important to us.
 We’re here to advocate for your project.
-When it comes to County incentives, we’re the sole agency authorized to negotiate awards.
-Start with us.
-We’ll lead you through the incentive process.

 Various state and local incentives help ease a myriad of expenses incurred by relocating or expanding companies.
 Local governments and the state of Colorado grant make awards case-by-case based on job creation, wage quality, and capital investment.
 Major incentive areas include job creation, employee training, tax rebates, expedited permitting and licensing, and infrastructure improvements.